kayambi/week-4-full-static-site-kayambi/README.md

 * Use of icons (preference svg)
 * footer
 * Create your own repository an push all the changes in there

+Create issues on the link below on the parent repo if you are stuck and want to talk about it.
+You can paste code, tag people and refer to other issues there.
+Please use it!
+It will be helpful for mentors and future students to see where common problems are.
+Link here: https://github.com/Code-the-Dream-School/Front-End-1-Week-4-Assignment/issues